 Budget Periods

-The Affordable Care Act (ACA) allowed states to apply three different budget periods to allow greater flexibility in how income can be counted to determine MAGI MC eligibility.
-California elected to use all three budget period methodologies as follows:
+The Affordable Care Act (ACA) allowed states to apply different budget periods to allow greater flexibility in how income can be counted to determine MAGI MC eligibility.
+California elected to use all available budget period methodologies as follows:

 • Current Monthly Income (CMI);